Efficient Property Management in Notion: A Step-by-Step Guide

 To rename a property, follow these steps:

-2. Hover over the property: Locate the property you want to rename in the properties sidebar.
+Locate the property you want to rename.

-3. Click on the pencil icon: When you hover over the property, a small pencil icon will appear next to it.
-Click on the pencil icon to enter edit mode for the property name.
+When you hover over the property, a pencil icon will appear next to it.
+Click this icon to enable edit mode.

-4. Enter the new name: Replace the existing property name with the desired new name.
+Replace the existing property name with your new choice.

-To reorder properties within your database, follow these steps:
+To reorder properties within your database:

 Editing and Deleting Properties